 how to make gut healthy whipped coffee agutsygirl.com #healthyliving #guthealth #coffee top froth

-As the latest at-home viral sensation, people are making Whipped Coffee by using:
+As the latest at-home viral sensation, people are making Whipped Coffee by using these main ingredients:

 • instant coffee, 2 tablespoons